openhab/openhab-addons/bundles/org.openhab.binding.renault/README.md

 ![Sitemap](doc/sitemap.png)

-If you do not have a smart charger and want to limit the charge of the battery you can set up an actuated 15 minute charge schedule in the MyRenault App.
+If you do not have a smart charger and want to limit the charge of the battery you can set up an active 15 minute charge schedule in the MyRenault App.
 Then create a Dimmer item "RenaultCar_ChargeLimit" and set it to 80% for example.
 This rule will change the RenaultCar_ChargingMode to schedule_mode when the limit is reached.
-This stops the the charging after the battery level reaches this charge limit.
+This stops charging after the battery level reaches the charge limit.

 ChargeRenaultCarLimit Code